Bunyip Complex bushfires - business, farm and land recovery

-In response to community feedback, Cardinia Shire Council in consultation Melbourne Water is working on a waterway signage project across the Bunyip Complex Bushfire area.
-The project aims to install new creek name signs throughout the fire impacted area.
-Many signs were damaged in the 2019 bushfire, replacing the signs will help the local community and visitors to the region identify waterways across main roads and to also use as reference points.
+In response to community feedback, Council in consultation with Melbourne Water developed a waterway signage project across the Bunyip Complex Bushfire area.
+The project installed new creek name signs throughout the fire impacted area.
+Many signs were damaged in the 2019 bushfire.
+Replacing the signs helps the local community and visitors to the region identify waterways across main roads and use as reference points.

 Nest boxes for native fauna

 The Nest Box Project organised by the Community Recovery Committee (CRC) and Friends of Mt Cannibal (FOMC) has been completed with homes now installed for native fauna.

 - 540 next boxes were designed and created by the community

 - The project was funded by grants from Gippsland Bendigo Community Banks and donations from the Maserati Owners Club of Australia